-Date:

-- To: California Natural Resources Agency Environmental Enhancement and Mitigation Program - From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) - Re: Parcel number(s): County: Property Address:

-To Whom It May Concern:

-This letter is provided to confirm that (name of owner, trust, etc.), owner of the abovereferenced property, is a willing participant in the proposed real property transaction.
-Should grant funds be awarded to the grant applicant, (name of grant applicant), then (name of owner, trust, etc.), as Seller, is willing to enter into negotiations for the sale of the real property for a purchase price at or below fair market value.
+Date: То: California Natural Resources Agency Environmental Enhancement and Mitigation Program From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Re: Parcel number(s): County: Property Address: To Whor m It May Concern: reference grant fu owner, t for a pu ced property, is a willing parti unds be awarded to the gran at (name of owner, trust, etc.), owner of the above cipant in the proposed real property transaction.
+Shout applicant, (name of grant applicant), then (name of enter into negotiations for the sale of the real proper narket value. ted name and title nature of landowner Date signed ted name and title nature of landowner Date signed ted name and title nature of landowner Date signed

-Acknowledged:

-Signature of landowner

-Date signed

-Signature of landowner

-Date signed

-Signature of landowner

-Date signed

-APPENDICES FOR STEP 3 - SUPPORTING DOCUMENTATION (QUALIFYING PROJECTS ONLY) (PAGES 39 - 44, 50)
+APPENDICES FOR STEP 3 - SUPPORTING DOCUMENTATION (QUALIFYING PROJECTS ONLY) (PAGES 41 - 45, 51)